 Leslie’s Poolmart Inc. is part of a $5.0 billion dollar a year industry and is the leader in selling and supplying everything from pool and spa chemicals, to filter parts, to pool toys, to high quality maintenance and repair services, to pools and spas themselves.
 Leslie’s Poolmart is comprised of 622 stores in 35 states, making it the largest company of its kind in the United States with total sales now exceeding $500 million.
 Competitors only make up about one third of the size of Leslie’s, and most of them are “mom and pop” stores.
 Due to having some of the largest populations of all the 50 states and enduring some of the longest periods of warm weather, it is no surprise that Arizona, California, Florida, and Texas have the most stores located within their borders.

 All pool owners love to have a clean pool or spa, and Leslie’s helps them achieve this.
-Most pool owners know that a pool uses chemicals to keep the pool clean and in “chemical balance.”
+Most pool owners know that a pool uses chemicals to keep the pool clean and in “chemical balance”.
 If this chemical balance is neglected, green algae, black algae, mineral and salt saturation, eye irritation, over chlorinating, staining, and corrosive water can occur.
 This is where the experts at Leslie’s come in.
 Leslie’s has been providing expertise in the pool industry for dozens of years.
 In order to continue Leslie’s great reputation in the pool industry, we are here to help by aiding in supplying the best products at the most convenient time for your customers.

 All major companies are looking to expand and improve sales in every way that they can.
 With online sales on its webpage (www.Lesliespool.com), we know Leslie’s is staying competitive not only on the local level, but on the cyber level as well.
 This webpage provides private companies and the public with thousands of items that may not be available in stores.
 This allows Leslie’s to be accessed by customer’s who are not necessarily close to a Leslie’s store and makes Leslie’s even more competitive within the pool industry.